sglkc/google-translate-api/README.md

 // Or of course
 import translate from 'google-translate-api-x';
-// Or deconstruct all the exposed variables as import { translate, Translator, speak, singleTranslate, getBatchInitData, batchTranslate, languages, isSupported, getCode } from 'google-translate-api-x';
+// Or deconstruct all the exposed variables as import { translate, Translator, speak, singleTranslate, batchTranslate, languages, isSupported, getCode } from 'google-translate-api-x';
 // or again
-const { translate, Translator, speak, singleTranslate, getBatchInitData, batchTranslate, languages, isSupported, getCode } = require('google-translate-api-x');
+const { translate, Translator, speak, singleTranslate, batchTranslate, languages, isSupported, getCode } = require('google-translate-api-x');

 const res = await translate('Ik spreek Engels', {to: 'en'});